jonatanalvelid/etMINFLUX/README.md

   - If a binary mask has been used, and no longer should be used, use the Reset binary mask button.
 A new mask or resetting of the current mask is required when changing the confocal image size in pixels.

 ## Run an etMINFLUX experiment
 After all the settings listed above have been set to the liking of the user, the experiment phase can begin.
+An experiment will run for as long as the user defines the experiment, but can last between <10 s up to hours, depending on the application.
 - Setup the type of confocal recording you want to perform in a measurement in Imspector, including scanning parameters, lasers, etc. Make sure to not move the actual measurement window after having performed the calibration described above.
 If so, recalibrate the position of the measurement window.
 Also ensure that the confocal measurement configuration is called the same as in the etMINFLUX code (see instructions above for how to set this up).
 - Ensure that the Experiment mode dropdown menu is set to Experiment.
 - Choose to check the Endless checkbox if you want the experiment to run indefinitely, continuously finding new events after the previous one has finished recording and been saved.